manhvu0803/Group2_Shopii-Project/backend/readme.md

 Respond: a json that contain:
 - registered: true if the user exists
 - password: true if the password is correct
+- sessionId: the ID of this login session
 - data: contain user data if the user exists and the password is correct
 - error: null if there aren't any error